Aseadd/mereb-take-home/README.md

 1. **Frontend**: Built with React and vitest for a responsive and interactive user interface.
 2. **Backend**: Developed using Python, gRPC, pytest
-3. **Containerization**: For communication between frontend and the backend 4  **Containerization**: Docker Compose for seamless deployment and local development.
+3. **Envoy**: For proxy and communication between the frontend and the backend
+4.  **Containerization**: Docker Compose for seamless deployment and local development.

 ---